How to Know If You are Living Your Life Purpose NOW

 Have you ever wondered what your life purpose is?

 How do you know if you are living your life purpose or not?

 If you are not living each day with excitement, energy, and passion, then you are not living true to your life purpose.

-While this may seem like quite a harsh benchmark – How can one be excited about living every day?
-Isn’t that wearisome? – it is possible.
+While this may seem like quite a harsh benchmark — How can one be excited about living every day?
+Isn’t that wearisome? — it is possible.
 And no, it isn’t wearisome at all.
-I’m not talking about crazy highs where you jump around screaming at the top of your lungs, though it can have that effect on some days.
+I’m not talking about crazy highs where you jump around screaming at the top of your lungs, though that can happen on some days.
 I’m also not talking about being 100% happy without a single ounce of negativity in your soul (this’d have more to do with achieving nirvana than finding your life purpose), though it can well be like this on some days too.